ebanner/tampadevs/src/talks/2021/20211201-intro-to-typescript-shipping-unity.md

 title: Intro To Typescript & Shipping a Unity game on Steam
 author: Vincent Tang
 date: 2021-12-01
-intro: Intro To Typescript & Shipping a Unity game on Steam
+intro: A presentation given by one of our members who has shipped out a video game on steam.
+And an intro to typescript, a popular superset of Javascript for scaling web applications!
 hero_img: /_assets/img/blog/2021/first_event_tampa_devs.jpg
 youtube_id: 9joAWSj1h04
 ---